 Overview of Aurora

-Aurora Apartments and Cost of Living
+Aurora IL Apartments & Cost of Living

-Aurora Work and Study
+Aurora Work & Study Options

 Colleges and universities that are perfect for students in Aurora apartments include the College of DuPage and Waubonsee Community College.
-Warehouses, heavy industry and major distribution for dry goods, construction equipment, auto parts and industrial gases are among the largest industries for people living in Aurora apartments.
+Warehouses, heavy industry and major distribution for dry goods, construction equipment, auto parts and industrial gases are among the largest industries for people living in Aurora IL apartments.